LibertyDSNP/spec/pages/Ethereum/Registry.md

 ## Assumptions

-* Ids will need to be moved from Betanet to Mainnet.
+* Ids will need to be moved from beta test to Mainnet.
 * Handles are for display and discovery purposes only.

 ## Discovery via DSNP Handles